suyogpatil/kubernetes-the-hard-way-terraform/README.md

 - Updated installation scripts for `Kubernetes 1.15.3` [Update commit for Kelsey tutorial](https://github.com/kelseyhightower/kubernetes-the-hard-way/commit/5c462220b7f2c03b4b699e89680d0cc007a76f91#diff-03d99155352c96169d8f7f7b99410320)

 **TODO in this fork:**
-- Coredns issue when workers decreased from 3 or 2 to 1 (Some DNS looping issue)
+- Coredns issue when only 1 worker is running (Some DNS looping issue)
 - Add LB,storage providers for GCP for dynamic assignment of IPs and storage disks
 - Make controller number dynamic and update scripts